-Findings: The proposal is for the entire subject property and will be developed into 86 lots.
+Findings: The proposal is for the entire subject property and will be developed into 85 lots.
 As shown on the site plan.
 Therefore, a shadow plan is not required.

-The abutting properties to the east and northwest are fully developed.
+The abutting properties to the east and northwest are developed.
 The properties to the west and south are vacant, they are also located outside the City limits.
+Two stub streets have been provided to the north, two stub streets to the south, and a connection to Lone Oak to the west for future development.
+Due to the topography of the lot to the west, an additional street connection to the west is not feasible.

-A stub street has been provided to the northeast, west and souths property lines for future development.
-All surrounding properties have direct access onto the existing internal street system.
-All 86 lots will have direct access onto the existing street system as well.
+All proposed lots and surrounding properties have direct access onto the existing internal street system.
 The subdivision does not impede the future use of the property or adjacent land.
-Therefore, this criteria has been met.
+Adequate connections to adjacent properties have been provided for future development.